samuel444/AzureCraftChallenge/readme.md

 This is the turtle code which has functions so that when the function is called it will rather start racing or will bring them back to the beginning.

+It listens for the **start** message from the main computer, moves forward at random intervals, until it has moved 10 times and then

 ```
 function race()
   close = 0